How To Set Auto Increment In PostgreSQL

 );

-Look at the above output, the column ‘id’ is defined as SERIAL data type and the primary key column of the table (id defined as the auto-increment column).
-This means the value of the column ‘id’ will be incremented automatically after performing any insertion on the table.
+Look at the above output, the column ‘id’ is defined as a SERIAL data type and the primary key column of the table (id is defined as the auto-increment column).
+This means that the value of the ‘id’ column will be incremented automatically after any insertion into the table.

-Now insert some data into the table ’employees’ and see how value is incremented for the column which is defined as auto-increment.
+Now, insert some data into the ’employees’ table and observe how the value is incremented for the column defined as auto-increment.

 INSERT INTO employees(name,country)values